maduhu/cloudstack-docs/rtd/source/concepts.rst

 Deployment Architecture Overview
 --------------------------------

-Generally speaking, most CloudStack deployments consist of the management server and the resources to be managed.
-During deployment you inform the management server of the resources to be managed, such as IP address blocks, storage devices, hypervisors, and VLANs.
+Generally speaking, most CloudStack deployments consist of the one or more management servers, a MySQL database server and the resources to be managed.

-The minimum installation consists of one machine running the CloudStack Management Server and another machine to act as the cloud infrastructure (in this case, a very simple infrastructure consisting of one host running hypervisor software).
-In its smallest deployment, a single machine can act as both the Management Server and the hypervisor host (using the KVM hypervisor).
+The minimum installation consists of one machine running the CloudStack Management Service and a MySQL Database with another machine running a hypervisor (it is technically possible to run the hypervisor the same machine as the management service and the database for test or development purposes).

 .. image:: _static/images/basic-deployment.png